 The preference for federal-aid investments is that the public interest in and access to the trail should be in perpetuity.
 However, it is understood that facilities and features will have associated life expectancies/ lifespans.
 The greater the amount of federal funding involved, the greater expectation for a long facility life.
-All RTP projects should be designed and built for longevity.
+All RTP projects should be designed and built for longevity and must submit maintenance plans with the application.